m-triassi/cycl.io/README.md

 ## Usage

 ### Sail
-Once all the dependancies have been installed and set-up is complete, from the project root simply run:
+Once all the dependencies have been installed and set-up is complete, from the project root simply run:

 ```shell
 ./vendor/bin/sail up -d